 From 1955, I believe a couple of years later a vacancy occurred, a top man of that shift left and I received his position.
-That title was assistant to the special n of also cret that with the ! be in
+That title was assistant to the special agent in charge.
+You at that time governed each man on your shift.
+You were in charge of him.